CasperTBangHansen/Fetching-and-cleaning-AIS-data/README.md

 ```
 Note: Make sure "FILE_PATH" exists as a path
 ### Step 4
 The third step is to fetch the AIS data.
-This is done by selecting a ship type and a range of dates.\\
+This is done by selecting a ship type and a range of dates.<br/>
 The following code shows how to fetch the AIS data.
 Import the file "get_ais_data.py" :
 ```python
 from get_ais_data import get_ship_ais